CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/DustinPeek/Learned2-5-25.md

-# Key takeaways from class on 2-5
+# Key Takeaways from class on 2-5

 These are by far the best takeaways I've had from my class today: